asacrea/stream-music-logs/README.md

 For data modeling, the technology or service that was going to be used had to be taken into account, since generating a model for a serverless database (Athena) can be vastly different from one based on servers such as Redshift.
 While serverless tries to exploit the way of storing data in objects and their prefix structure that allows them to filter on them, servers are optimized to work better with indexes and normalized relational models that allow them to easily navigate their object structures. data such as hash tables and b-trees

-In the case of the server technologies, the design of the data warehouse I thought it was based on the Kimbal model due to its simplicity and ease of understanding, the optimized performance for queries and its orientation towards the end user, since this is focused on the delivery of practical and relevant information for decision making. decisions, which is a key aspect in a BI area.
+In the case of the server technologies, the design of the data warehouse It was based on the Kimbal model due to its simplicity and ease of understanding, the optimized performance for queries and its orientation towards the end user, since this is focused on the delivery of practical and relevant information for decision making. decisions, which is a key aspect in a BI area.

 The star schema offers a simpler and more denormalized structure, while the snowflake schema provides a more normalized and complex structure with improved data integrity and potentially better space efficiency.
 The choice between the two depends on factors such as the complexity of the data, query performance requirements, and the trade-off between simplicity and normalization.